-The basis of accounting determines when transactions are recorded in the financial records and reported on the financial statements.
+The basis of accounting determines when transactions are recorded regardless of the measurement focus applied.

-In the government-wide statement of net position and statement of activities, activities are presented using the modified cash basis of accounting.
-This basis recognizes assets, liabilities, net position, revenues, and expenditures/expenses when they result from cash transactions with a provision for depreciation and accrued payroll liabilities in the government-wide statements and accrued payroll liabilities in the fund financial statements.
+The government-wide Statement of Net Position and Statement of Activities, and the fund financial statements, governmental and business-type activities are presented using the modified cash basis of accounting.
+This basis recognizes assets, liabilities, net position/fund equity, revenues, and expenditures/expenses when they result from cash transactions with a provision for capital assets, related depreciation, debt and accrued expenses in the government-wide statements and propriety fund statements and accrued expenses in the fund financial statements.
 This basis is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.

-As a result of the use of this modified cash basis of accounting, certain assets and their related revenues (such as accounts receivable and revenue for billed or provided services not yet collected) and certain liabilities and their related expenses (such as accounts payable and expenses for goods or services received but not yet paid, and accrued expenses and liabilities) are not recorded in these financial statements.
+As a result of the use of this modified cash basis of accounting, certain assets and their related revenues (such as accounts receivable and revenue for billed or provided services not yet collected) and certain liabilities and their related expenses (such as accounts payable and expenses for goods or services received but not yet paid) are not recorded in these financial statements.

 If the City utilized the basis of accounting recognized as generally accepted, the fund financial statements for governmental funds would use the modified accrual basis of accounting, while the fund financial statements for proprietary fund types would use the accrual basis of accounting.
 All government-wide financials would be presented on the accrual basis of accounting.